Turkish central bank raises inflation expectations to 60%

 Kavcioglu said that while consumer price inflation remained above expectations in June, core inflation showed a more positive outlook and that lower demand should help in the second half of the year.

-He was also optimistic about the current account deficit, which rose this year, and said that the balance will improve once global commodity prices return to normal, with the help of Turkish tourism revenues that far exceeded expectations.
+He was also optimistic regarding the current account deficit, which rose this year, and said that the balance will improve once global commodity prices return to normal, with the help of Turkish tourism revenues that far exceeded expectations.

 Leave a Comment